SmoothSpatula/SmoothSpatula-BigBrainTime/README.md

 # SmoothSpatula-BigBrainTime

-All you need to know is that Brain iS Big.
+All you need to know is that Brain is Big.